 San Diego has some interesting financial tools for creating affordable housing.
 Although there is little hope that the growing need can be met in the foreseeable future, some of the housing is targeted for the special needs homeless population.
 CCDC is the redevelopment agency for downtown San Diego.
 California's Community Redevelopment Law requires that at least 20 percent of all tax increments generated by a redevelopment project be used to increase affordable housing.
 Six percent of all new or rehabilitated housing in a redevelopment project area must be for very-low-income households (50 percent of area median income or below).
 CCDC contributes \$6-7 million annually to a low and moderate housing set-aside fund that invests in projects providing affordable housing, including housing for special needs populations.
 The agency plans to use these funds to secure tax allocation bonds that could generate over \$35 million in secured debt financing.
-Countywide 10,136 units were created from 1992 to 2002, but a gap of 6,627 units still remains in the very-low income category.
-The five-year goal is to add 1,200 units to the very-low income inventory.
+Countywide 10,136 units were created from 1992 to 2002, but probation, and the general intake process of the Cornerstone program.
+AB 2034 case managers go to the jail to conduct assessments when they receive referrals from the AB 2034 DMH Evaluator stationed at the jail.